CHC33015 Certificate III in Individual Support (Ageing)

 While reasonable adjustments can be made in a classroom and in some cases the simulation facility there are work place conditions that are beyond TLC Learning’s control.
 Students must be able to perform and complete the course objectives to a work place standard.
 This requires the students, before applying and during the course, to be physically fit to manage tasks.
 The skills and abilities are outlined below:

-- Strength sufficient to assist with lifting and transferring a client and to perform CPR
+- Strength sufficient to assist with lifting and transferring a client

 - Mobility sufficient to be able to bend, stoop and bend to the floor, move rapidly and move in small and confined areas